aaronland/dogeared-extruder/README.md

 If you are using this version (anything before version 2.0) you should do so with care and understanding that it may not be safe.
-[Some of the outstanding security issues in this package's dependencies re very serious](https://github.com/straup/dogeared-extruder/security/dependabot).
+[Some of the outstanding security issues in this package's dependencies are very serious](https://github.com/straup/dogeared-extruder/security/dependabot).
 Buyer beware.

 Quick start
 --